w3c/web-performance/charter.md

 This Working Group expects to follow the TAG [Web Platform Design Principles](https://www.w3.org/TR/design-principles/).

-All new features should be supported by at least two intents to implement before being incorporated in the specification.
+New features that do not have support from at least two implementers will be incorporated into the draft specifications with an annotation of their experimental or optional status.

 ## Coordination